DevExpress/devextreme-reactive/packages/dx-react-scheduler-material-ui/api/dx-react-scheduler-material-ui.api.md

 import { AppointmentModel } from '@devexpress/dx-react-scheduler';
 import { Appointments as Appointments_2 } from '@devexpress/dx-react-scheduler';
 import { AppointmentTooltip as AppointmentTooltip_2 } from '@devexpress/dx-react-scheduler';
+import { ConfirmationDialog as ConfirmationDialog_2 } from '@devexpress/dx-react-scheduler';
 import { DateNavigator as DateNavigator_2 } from '@devexpress/dx-react-scheduler';
 import { DayView as DayView_2 } from '@devexpress/dx-react-scheduler';
 import { DragDropProvider as DragDropProvider_2 } from '@devexpress/dx-react-scheduler';